neurogenomics/reanalysis_Mathys_2019/README.md

 [See results](https://neurogenomics.github.io/reanalysis_Mathys_2019/Mathys_results_comparison_pb.html)
 ### details
-`Mathys_results_comparison_pb.html` gives a comparison between the results reported in the original publiciation and our findings using pseudobulk differential expression and a standardised data processing approach.
+`Mathys_results_comparison_pb.html` gives a comparison between the results reported in the original publication and our findings using pseudobulk differential expression and a standardised data processing approach.
 Note the authors took cells as independent replicates, a cell-level analysis, in their work and compared the consistency in directionality and rank of their differentially expressed genes (DEGs) against a poisson mixed model.
 We show that these DEGs are just an artefact of taking cells as independent replicates by plotting the number of DEGs found against the cell counts.
-There is a near perfect correlation for them but not for us when we use pseudobulk.
+There is a strong correlation for their results but not for the pseudobulk DEGs.